-Preventing or responding to an activist campaign requires a coordinated approach and the consideration of various legal, strategic and business issues.
-Our attorneys partner with the management team, board of directors and the company's other advisors on an ongoing basis to anticipate and respond to activist investor demands or campaigns and to consider whether any changes to a company's structural defenses, governance or strategic outlook are advisable.
+Preventing or responding to a shareholder activist campaign requires a coordinated approach and the consideration of various legal, strategic and business issues.
+Our shareholder activism attorneys partner with the management team, board of directors and the company's other advisors on an ongoing basis to anticipate and respond to activist investor demands or campaigns and to consider whether any changes to a company's structural defenses, governance or strategic outlook are advisable.

 Our shareholder activism experience includes: